kei51e/kei51e.github.io/_posts/2015-05-16-visual-studio-code.md

 it is just a lightweight code editor like Sublime or Atom.
 It supports node.js, javascript, HTML, CSS and other web technologies as well as C#.
 It also has a git support.
-It runs on not only Windows, but on Mac and Linux also, which is great.
+It runs on not only Windows, but on Mac and Linux also, which is great because I use Mac.

 The reason why it can run on multi platforms is because it is